nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Educator chooses to delete a student.
 2. System prompts for the student's index in the list.
 3. Educator enters the student's index.
-4. System requests confirmation for deletion.
-5. Educator confirms the deletion.
-6. System deletes the student from the student list.
+4. System deletes the student from the student list.
-7. System displays a confirmation message.
+5. System displays a confirmation message.

    Use case ends.